 Susan is a community visiting nurse.
 Mrs. Greer is an 80 year old client diagnosed with end-stage liver cancer wishing to remain in her home as long as possible.
 Mrs. Greer suffers from complex and difficult pain issues and is taking large doses of opioids with equally large doses of breakthrough opioids that she can have every hour if needed.
 Mrs. Greer lives with her 22 year old grandson who is not very supportive to his grandmother and often takes advantage of her both physically and financially.
 In the last few months Mrs. Greer's pain control is unmanageable despite increases in her opioid use.
 She is still clear of thought and seems to be handling the large doses well.
 It soon becomes clear to Susan that Mrs. Greer's lack of pain control is directly related to her grandson's drug addiction.
 Mrs. Greer is aware of her grandson using her medication but states, "he needs the pain medication more than me, please do not report him as I need him here."
-Mrs. Greer's request but rather must question the abusive behavior and change circumstances in order to effectively advocate for her client.
+Mrs. Greer is vulnerable to her grandson's theft.
+Susan is very aware that she cannot bend the rules for the sake of Mrs. Greer's request but rather must question the abusive behavior and change circumstances in order to effectively advocate for her client.